GregReddick/ComTestLibrary/ComTestLibrary1/README.md

 ```
 The first uuid must match the GUID provided for library in the AssemblyInfo
 file.
 The second uuid must match the one for the interface.
 The third
-must match the one for the class.
+must match the one for the class. **AGAIN...DO NOT USE the GUIDs
+I have in the sample project in your own projects.**

 The critical part of the file is the description of the method.
 This must be
 the COM equivalent for the method in the class.
 For example, strings in C#